-eugene O'neill semi-finalist, 2021
+Eugene O'Neill semi-finalist, 2021

-and brings forth in a very delicious way.”
+"I think it is absolutely brilliant.
+It's the appeal Gypsy has that Doug capitalizes on and brings forth in a very delicious way."

 Abingdon Theatre Company, where I worked as Marketing Director.

 One morning June called, and oh, was she in a mood.
 An(other) upcoming revival of Gypsy had her quite stressed, and she was going to talk to anyone who'd answered the phone.
-I knew about her antipathy towards the show, I'd read about her efforts to stop it from being done at all; indeed, we'd all been instructed never to bring up the subject of Gypsy with her in any conversation.
+I knew about her antipathy towards the show.
+I'd read about her efforts to stop it from being done at all; indeed, we'd all been instructed never to bring up the subject of Gypsy with her in any conversation.
 But this was different: she brought the subject up herself.
-And while I listened to her raging, for the first time I realized how deeply the show troubled her, even all those years later.
-She felt – and rightly so – her own life and reputation was misrepresented and her legacy cemented in a fable that would never go away.
+And while I listened to her raging, for the first time, I realized how deeply the show troubled her, even all those years later.
+She felt – and rightly so – her own life and reputation was misrepresented, and her legacy cemented in a fable that would never go away.